ggmm-dev/3715-project/README.md

 ----------------

 - Text at the bottom of the homepage
+- Admin add/delete users.
-- Statistics
+- Sorting columns.
+- Reports (show `select` to choose column).
 - Error messages (and error-checking).
     - When adding peers fails
     - When editing tables (all the restrictions)
-- Import dataset (will be difficult).